Try for free

 What is this tool for?

 BAIT Studio, a UK-based visual effects and motion design studio, was able to cut its spending on project management software tools by at least 50% using Rodeo, even with more users.
-This is because many software tools require you to pay a fixed amount per user, whereas Rodeo adopts role-based pricing where you pay based on the features each user needs.
+Because our tool is all-in-one, you can cut down on your subscriptions to other third-party software platforms since there's no need for integrations with Rodeo Drive.

 Peter Rogers, managing director of BAIT Studio, adds: "The flexibility Rodeo offers is amazing.
 I can add new users on and off continuously, sometimes even just for the few days I use them...
 The team at Rodeo is always eager to hear about what else our company might need from the tool, to discuss the possibilities of adding new functions in the future.”